 Damage Taken: Damage received from enemies.
 If you find yourself dying to a mechanic over and over, you can see how much damage it’s doing, and adjust with cooldowns (especially useful for tanks!)
 Also useful for figuring out when to pop DPS mitigation such as Machinist’s “Tactician” skill, etc.

-You can even use FFlogs to see what abilities hurt the most (or who took the most damage! 😉), who had a debuff (debuffs will sometimes decrease damage and increase damage taken!), deaths, how long the fight lasted, the boss % you reached before the wipe, who used potions/foods; you can also compare log uploads.
+You can even use FFlogs to see what abilities hurt the most (or who took the most damage! ?), who had a debuff (debuffs will sometimes decrease damage and increase damage taken!), deaths, how long the fight lasted, the boss % you reached before the wipe, who used potions/foods; you can also compare log uploads.
+There’s a lot of information to be gleaned from these logs, so make the most of it.

 When it comes to DPS meters (parsers) in Final Fantasy XIV, Yoshi-P stated that they will never be added into the game.
 The Final Fantasy XIV team does not actively hunt down people using them, and the team also stated that they’ll never be installing spyware to check what’s on your computer, because, you know, that’s illegal (not that that stopped ArenaNet from doing it).